US Patents for Sale or Development

 TTRI Opportunity - Viral Pulmonary Pandemic Stopper (PDF)

 Clinical Development Advantage:

-Repurposing can typically be started in a Phase II human proof of efficacy setting, as the drugs have not only passed Phase I human safety trials, but also have established safety from Phase II trials, Phase III trials, and extended human use in other indications.
+Repurposing can typically be started in a Phase II human proof of efficacy setting, as the drugs already have established human safety data.
 This allows for a short time to market, at low risk and low cost, in stark contrast to the very expensive, high risk, and extremely long time to market required for new drug development.

 Step 1: Our process starts with a Mechanism of Action (MOA) intensive approach of mapping out the molecular pathways underlying the etiology and pathology (pathogenesis) of a disease condition.
 Repurposing candidates are then identified on mechanistic ability to inhibit either the earliest pathways of the etiology or to inhibit the largest number of pathways in the pathogenesis.